gchq/Palisade-services/filtered-resource-service/README.md

 The above diagram shows the decision-making architecture of the Attribute-Masking Service (left), Topic-Offset Service (middle) and Filtered-Resource Service (right).
 The service connects to three kafka topics as inputs - "masked-resource" from the
 Attribute-Masking Service, "masked-resource-offset" from the Topic-Offset Service and "error" from all services that may produce errors.
-An additional kafka topic is used for auditing the client's access to each returned resource - this is the "success" topic, which will be read later by the audit-service.
+An additional kafka topic is used for auditing the client's access to each returned resource - this is the "success" topic, which will be read later by the Audit Service.

 For a given token, the offset (on the "masked-resource" topic) for this token is received from the "masked-resource-offset" and used to create a consumer starting from this point.
 This flow of messages is then filtered by their `X-Request-Token` header to match the supplied token.
-Then, as each resource is requested over the websocket, the successful return of each resource to the client is audited to the audit-service's "success" topic.
+Then, as each resource is requested over the websocket, the successful return of each resource to the client is audited to the Audit Service's "success" topic.

 As can be seen in the diagram, the service's functions generally fall into one of four responsibilities: